 ☑ Share my content at the right time.
 Consider where my audience lives and make sure to post according to their respective time zones.

 ☑ Familiarize myself with the different kinds of social media platforms.
 My post activity should be different on Facebook, Twitter, Instagram, and Pinterest.

 ☑ Focus on visually driven content by using Instagram and Pinterest.
 Create high-impact images that will catch the viewers’ attention.

 ☑ Create engagement on my social media posts so that algorithms will keep showing my content.

 ☑ Regularly evaluate my social media analytics.
 See what posts people respond to and what’s working on my page.

 ☑ Read blogs such as Edgar’s to learn about the best practices for posting content on social media.

 ☑ Extend the life of my articles by repurposing them into different types of content such as infographics, short videos or listicles.

 ☑ Check out Edgar to manage and automate my social media with ease and convenience.

-S: In this episode number 123, you are going to learn about the magic of repurposing in your social media marketing.
-Write once, use many.
-You’re also going to learn about bootstrapping a business and creating a memorable brand for it.
-Our guest today is Laura Roeder.
-She’s the founder of Edgar, a social media automation tool designed to prevent status updates from going to waste.
-Laura has given talks at conferences like BlogHer and South by Southwest and has spoken about the value of independent entrepreneurship at the White House.
+Laura Roeder is the founder of Edgar, a social media automation tool designed to prevent status updates from going to waste.
+Laura has given talks at conferences like BlogHer and South by Southwest, and has spoken about the value of independent entrepreneurship at the White House.
 She’s also appeared in Forbes, Fast Company, Mashable, CNET, and other major publications.
-Laura, it’s great to have you on the show.